adlnet/xAPI-Spec/xAPI.md

 ####### Note

 URI fragments (sometimes called relative URLs) are not valid URIs.
-As with verbs, it is recommended that Activity Providers look for and use established, widely adopted, activity types.
+As with verbs, it is recommended that Activity Providers look for and use established, widely adopted, Activity types.

-An LRS should update its internal representation of an activity's definition upon receiving a statement with the same activity ID, but with a different definition of the Activity from the one stored, but only if it considers the Activity Provider to have the authority to do so.
+An LRS should update its internal representation of an Activity's definition upon receiving a statement with the same Activity ID, but with a different definition of the Activity from the one stored, but only if it considers the Activity Provider to have the authority to do so.

 <a name="acturi"/>